 - 1. Provide advocacy information to members. - 2.
-Urge members to participate in virtual Lobby Corps calls. - 3.
-Develop an advocacy orientation process for members. - 4.
-Coordinate advocacy efforts with fellow Lobby Corp members. - 5.
-Using AAUW and AAUWMI priorities as a guide, the PPCC committee and branch can choose to focus on particular issues. - 6.
-Encourage branch members to engage with local and state officials on matters that match the AAUW mission statement. - 7.
-Assist members in setting up meetings with local officials and/or contact with state/federal officials. - 8.
-Attend meetings with local/state/federal officials, as often as possible. - 9.
-Debrief members after meetings with elected officials, and share as appropriate with branch members and Lobby Corps.
+Develop an advocacy orientation process for members. - 3.
+Using AAUW and AAUWMI priorities as a guide, the PPCC committee and branch can choose to focus on particular issues. - 4.
+Encourage branch members to engage with local and state officials on matters that match the AAUW mission statement. - 5.
+Assist members in setting up meetings with local officials and/or contact with state/federal officials. - 6.
+Attend meetings with local/state/federal officials, as often as possible. - 7.
+Debrief members after meetings with elected officials and share as appropriate with branch members.